Syngenta shares jump on report of Monsanto takeover talks

 Deutsche Bank said this shareholder activism was likely to spread to Europe, raising the stakes for Syngenta and peers such as Germany's BASF.

-Syngenta's shares have lagged those of European rivals, falling 1.2 percent over the past year compared with a nearly 21 percent rise in the European chemicals sector .SX4P.
+Syngenta's shares have lagged those of European rivals, falling 1.2 percent over the past year compared with a nearly 21 percent rise in the European chemicals sector.

 The company is aiming to increase cost cuts to $1 billion a year by 2018 after disappointing investors with an 11 percent fall in 2013 profit.